 Short Sales Increase Due To Lenders Being More Aggressive

-Lenders are pricing short sales more aggressively.
+Lenders are pricing short sales more aggressively, as some Twin Cities home sellers must find a new housing solution.
 In January, the average short sale price was 10% lower than a year earlier, exceeding the drop in U.S. home prices.
 Several lead mortgage servicers implemented the practice of seeking short sales more aggressively in Q1 of 2012.
 Bank of America says it did 107,000 short sales last year, up from 92,000 in 2010 and double the 2009 volume.

-In real estate, short sales are when an investor seeks to profit from a drop in price.
-A real-estate short sale for the homeowner involves selling the home at a loss under an agreement with the lender.
+In Minneapolis - St. Paul real estate, as nationally, short sales are when an investor seeks to profit from a drop in price.
+A Twin Cities real-estate short sale for the homeowner involves selling the home at a loss under an agreement with the lender.
 You will always gain form a good communication with your lender.

 Short Sales Increase Due To Lenders Being More Aggressive